zzzprojects/docs/eval-expression.net/pages/documentations/register-default-alias-safe-unsafe.md

 context.RegisterDefaultAliasSafe();
 ```

-If you want to be 100% safe and make sure that nothing is exploited, ensure that you use the [SafeMode](/options#safemode) options instead, which restrict the user to only what you want him to see/use.
+If you want to be 100% safe and make sure that nothing is exploited, ensure that you use the [SafeMode](/options#safemode) options instead, which restrict the user to only what you want them to see/use.

 ## RegisterDefaultAliasSafe